mrviduus/xUnitV3LoadFramework/docs/user-guides/mixed-testing-support.md

 ## Migration Guide

-### From Assembly-Level Only
+### From Previous UseLoadFramework Approach
-If you currently use assembly-level configuration where all tests are load tests:
+If you currently use `[UseLoadFramework]` attribute:

+1. Remove all `[UseLoadFramework]` attributes from test classes
-1. Add `[UseLoadFramework]` to classes that should remain as load tests
+2. Your existing `[Load]` methods will continue to work as load tests
-2. Remove the attribute from classes that should become standard tests
-3. Standard test classes can remove the `Specification` base class inheritance
+3. You can now add standard `[Fact]` and `[Theory]` methods to the same classes

 ### From Standard xUnit Only
 If you have existing standard xUnit tests and want to add load testing:

-1. Configure the assembly for LoadTestFramework
+1. Configure the assembly for LoadTestFramework in GlobalUsings.cs
-2. Keep existing test classes as-is (they'll run as standard tests)
+2. Keep existing test classes as-is (they'll continue to run as standard tests)
+3. Add `[Load]` attributes to any methods you want to convert to load tests
-3. Add new test classes with `[UseLoadFramework]` and inherit from `Specification`
+4. Optionally inherit from `Specification` for lifecycle hooks

 ## Best Practices

-1. **Use descriptive class names** to distinguish between standard and load test classes
+1. **Use descriptive method names** to distinguish between standard and load test methods
-2. **Group related tests** in the same class type (all standard or all load)
+2. **Consider separation** - while you can mix test types, separate classes might be clearer for complex scenarios
 3. **Document the testing strategy** in your project to help other developers understand when to use each approach
 4. **Run load tests separately** in CI/CD pipelines if they take significantly longer than standard tests